underdestiny/GXELA/README.md

 # GXELA
-A script to play videos automatically
+A Tampermonkey script to play videos automatically